-KMP Transaction Ref 2017 2016 Mr Bryn Jones Consulting Fees (i) 24,000 122,250
+KMP Transaction Ref 2018 2017 Mr Bryn Jones Consulting Fees (i) 13,500 24,000

-(i) Mr Jones was paid consulting fees for services performed in his role as Managing Director, through a related party (Inception Consulting Engineers Pty Ltd). \$4,000 (2016: \$10,500) was outstanding to Inception Consulting Engineers Pty Ltd at 31 December 2017 for services performed by Mr Jones.
+(i) Mr Jones was paid consulting fees for services performed in his role as Managing Director, through a Company, Inception Consulting Engineers Pty Ltd. \$11,250 (2017: \$2,000) was outstanding to Inception at 31 December 2018 for services performed by Mr Jones.
+As discussed above, the Board resolved to settle the balance owing to Inception by issuing fully paid ordinary shares, subject to the completion of a successful capital raising, based on 5 cents per share.
+Inception has agreed to accept the shares in full settlement of amounts outstanding.